Igrek2001/igrek2001.github.io/README.md

-Calculator with logarithms, factorial, percentages and powers, also has a memory function before page refresh and keyboard input.
-In the future I think to add trigonometric functions
+Calculator with logarithms, trigonometric functions, factorial, percentages and powers, also has a memory function and keyboard input function.
+In the future, we plan to:
+Conversion degrees - radians
+An additional field that immediately displays the result, Combining AC and C,
+A new field that will immediately display the result, The conditional unit i,
+MORE factorials.